 Euda was built for medium-to-large-sized workplaces that may not be equipped to measure or support their employees' wellbeing.

-Bidmead says he's partnered with Wellbeing Workshops NZ and Stanford University to launch in New Zealand and offer specific trauma-based programmes.
+Bidmead says he's partnered with Wellbeing Workshops NZ to launch in New Zealand and offer specific trauma-based programmes.

 "With all the stress, anxiety and uncertainty stemming from the COVID-19 outbreak we believe it's never been more important to look after the wellbeing of your employees," Wellbeing Workshops NZ co-founder Nicola Tong says.